Quantum Pattern Matching in Generalised Degenerate Strings: Classical Parallel Algorithm

 \subsection{Algorithm idea}

 The parallel classical algorithm proceeds as follows.
 After instantiating the $m$ threads, we start scanning $T$ from left to right, segment by segment, in a for-loop of $n$ iterations.
 At first, let us focus on what thread $t_1$ does.
 Starting from the first segment $T[1]$ at iteration $1$, thread $t_1$ checks whether $P[1..k_1]\in T[1]$ using the forward trie of $T[1]$.
-At iteration $2$, $t_1$ checks whether $P[k_1+1..k_2]\in T[2]$, assuming $k_1+k_2<m$.
+At iteration $2$, $t_1$ checks whether $P[k_1+1..k_1+k_2]\in T[2]$, assuming $k_1+k_2<m$.
 At some later iteration $i$, $t_1$ will reach the end of $P$, and it will try to match a suffix of $P$ as a prefix of a string in $T[i]$, ending at a certain column $c$.
-From column $c+1$, $t_1$ tries to match a prefix of $P$ as a suffix of a string in $T[i]$ using the backward trie of $T[i]$, and it will continue to match $P$ in $T$ in this manner until reaching the end of $T$.
-This means that, after scanning $T$, $t_1$ can tell whether there is a match for $P$ in $T$ starting from some column $m\cdot r$, for some integer $r$ such that $m\cdot r<W$.
+To start checking a match from column $c+1$, $t_1$ tries to match a prefix of $P$ as a suffix of a string in $T[i]$ using the backward trie of $T[i]$.
+Then, $t_1$ proceeds as before and continues to try to match $P$ in $T$ in this manner until reaching the end of $T$.
+This means that, after scanning $T$, $t_1$ can tell whether there is a match for $P$ in $T$ starting from some column $1+m\cdot r$, for some integer $r$ such that $1+m\cdot r<W$.
 Any other generic thread $t_h$ does the same as $t_1$, but it starts with a shift of $h$ columns.
-In other words, a generic thread $t_h$ can tells whether there is a match for $P$ in $T$ starting from some column $h+m\cdot r$.
-As depicted in Figure~\ref{fig:shifted_threads}, it is now straightforward to see that, if there is a match for $P$ in $T$, there will be a thread able to find it, because $h$ ranges from $1$ to $m$, thus covering all columns.
+In other words, a generic thread $t_h$ can tell whether there is a match for $P$ in $T$ starting from some column $h+m\cdot r$.
+As depicted in Figure~\ref{fig:shifted_threads}, it is now straightforward to see that, if there is a match for $P$ in $T$, there will be a thread able to find it, because $h$ ranges from $1$ to $m$, thus for every column there's always a thread trying to start a match from that column.